Pfeffer Mediæval

 The “smcp” feature for small capitals is illustrated by the personal names in the following example:

-For use in Word 2010 this feature is also available as stylistic set “ss05”.
+For use in Word 2010 this feature is also available as stylistic set “ss06”.

 By activating stylistic set “ss01” capital letters are replaced by even larger majuscules looming somewhat down to the descenders:

-The role of stylistic sets “ss03” and “ss04” for using the Gothic and the Runic alphabet is described at the respective pages concerning the Gothic and the Runic character set of Pfeffer Mediæval.
+The role of stylistic sets “ss03” and “ss04” for using the Gothic and the Runic alphabet is described on the respective pages concerning the Gothic and the Runic character set of Pfeffer Mediæval.

 Text Examples